-Located 30 kilometres northwest of Quesnel (Figure 1), RAN077219 is held by Daniel Storey and is 9738 hectare in size.
-The range agreement area is within the territories of the Tsilhqot'in National Government, Lhtako Dene Nation, and Nazko First Nation, and the Forest Practices Board recognizes their deep connection with the land that continues to this day
+The range agreement area is within the territories of the Tsilhqot'in National Government and the Lhtako Dene Nation, and the Forest Practices Board recognizes their deep connection with the land that continues to this day.

-The range agreement authorizes 620 AUMs for grazing between June 1st and September 28th.
-It is managed as one pasture (i.e., one area with no livestock movement patterns required within the grazing schedule) and is bordered by private land to the west, the Fraser River to the east, and the Blackwater River to the north.
+The range agreement authorizes 682 AUMs for grazing between June 1 and October 15.
+It is managed as one pasture (i.e., one area with no livestock movement patterns required within the grazing schedule) and is bordered primarily by private land to the east.
+The Webster's purchased the private land and tenure rights for RAN076466 in the summer of 2019.